quantxt/api-docs/README.md

 ### Data Dictionaries

-Data dictionaries are used for labeling.
-The engine will search for dictionary values in input utterances and label the matching utterance with the dictionary key:
+Data dictionaries are used for labeling. **Theia** will search for dictionary values in input utterances and label the matching utterance with the dictionary key:

 Dictionary:
 M&A => merger and acquisition